openhab/openhab-addons/bundles/org.openhab.binding.mynice/README.md

 ## Discovery

 The binding will auto-discover (by MDNS) your module, creating the associated `it4wifi` bridge.

+Once discovered, a user named “org.openhab.binding.mynice” will be created on it.
+You will have to grant him permissions using the MyNice app (Android or IOS).

-Once configuration of the bridge is completed, your gate(s) will be auto-discovered and added in the Inbox.
+Once configuration of the bridge is completed, your gate(s) will also be auto-discovered and added to the Inbox.

 ## Binding Configuration